A remote is just a name for a remote server you can clone, push, and pull from.

 We identify these by a URL.
 With GitHub, this is a URL we copied when we went to clone the repo initially.

-It’s possible to use this URL to identify the server in our Git usage, but it’s unwieldy to type.
+It’s possible to use this URL to identify the server in our everyday Git usage, but it’s unwieldy to type.
 So we give the remote server URLs nicknames that we just tend to call “remotes”.

 A remote we’ve already seen a bunch of is origin